mjc-school/stage0-master-task/readme.md

 #### Task 3.
 Days in a month.

-Implement the `printDays` method that takes a year and month, validates passed values and prints the number of days in this month  considering a leap year.
+Implement the `printDays` method that takes a year and month, validates passed values, and prints the number of days in this month considering a leap year.

 If a year is negative or a month is not in a range 1 through 12 prints `invalid date`.